holy-himalaya-eco-trek-logo

 5-6 Hours

 On this day, we will start our trekking journey.
-As it will be a long day, after having our breakfast, we will tie our shoelaces and head towards Jhingrana.
+As it will be a long day, after having our breakfast, we will tie our shoes and head towards Jhingrana.
 During the trek, we will walk through the motorable road, continue our walk following the stone trail, and reach a waterfall.
 After walking for a couple of hours, we will reach Jhingrana.

 5